MasteryEducation/SecuritiesExamsMastery.ca/content/csc/14/1/index.md

 - [ ] To assess only profitability without factoring in leverage
 - [ ] To replace the need for deeper qualitative investigation

-> **Explanation:** Ratios translate raw financial numbers into comparable measures, helping investors benchmark a firm’s performance over time or against industry averages.
-However, ratio analysis should be complemented by qualitative context.
+> **Explanation:**( Ratios translate raw financial numbers into comparable measures, helping investors benchmark a firm’s performance over time or against industry averages.
+However, ratio analysis should be complemented by qualitative context.)

----

 ### In assessing a bank’s business model, which factor is most relevant for understanding future growth prospects?
 - [x] Interest rate environment and its impact on net interest margins